-Risk conditions based on the contracted service MSS-BAS Browser vector is 19%
+Risk conditions based on the contracted service MSS-BAS Browser vector is MEDIUM 19% protect other attacks.

-For this month, the risk score decreased to 19% is a small increase that shows that the measures in place are stopping many of the samples used in the simulation, but there is room to improve.
+For this month, the risk score remains at 19%, which is the same value as last month, but there is room to improve.